sk88studiosinc-maker/soulsound-v0/frequency-stacking-rules.md

 Goal: Maintain coherence long enough to transform the world without losing yourself.
 There is no victory.
 There are outcomes.
 2. Core Concepts
+Each player has four attributes:
-Coherence (COH) — Your emotional and identity stability.
-Resonance (RES) — Your power to affect the world.
+Coherence (COH) — Emotional and identity stability Resonance (RES) — Power to affect the world
-Presence (PRE) — Your awareness of what matters.
+Presence (PRE) — Awareness of what matters
-Integrity (INT) — Your resistance to corruption and extraction.
-Each starts at 5.
+Integrity (INT) — Resistance to corruption and extraction Each starts at 5
-Maximum is 10.
+Maximum is 10
-Minimum is 0 (collapse threshold).
+Minimum is 0 (collapse threshold)
 3. Collapse & Fracture
 If any attribute reaches 0, the player enters a Fracture State.
 Fractured players: